usnistgov/ElectionResultsReporting/Election_Results_Reporting_UML_documentation.md

 OrderedContent is an abstract class with two subclasses that get used according to the type of content:

- *  OrderedHeader, used for the appearance of a contest independent header.
+ *  OrderedHeader, used for the appearance of a header, optionally with the inclusion of contests or other headers it groups.
- *  OrderedContent, used for the appearance of a contest, optionally with the inclusion of contest headers.
+ *  OrderedContest, used for the appearance of a contest.

 Attribute | Multiplicity | Type | Attribute Description
 --------- | ------------ | ---- | ---------------------